Leningrad Codex: History

 According to its colophon, the codex was copied in Cairo from manuscripts written by Aaron ben Moses ben Asher.
 It has been claimed to be a product of the ben Asher scriptorium itself; however, there is no evidence that ben Asher ever saw it.
-Unusual for a masoretic codex, the same man (Samuel ben Jacob) wrote the consonants, the vowels and the Masoretic notes.
+Unusually for a masoretic codex, the same man (Samuel ben Jacob) wrote the consonants, the vowels and the Masoretic notes.
 In its vocalization system (vowel points and cantillation) it is considered by scholars to be the most faithful representative of ben Asher's tradition apart from the Aleppo Codex (edited by ben Asher himself).
-Its letter-text is not superb, however, and contradicts its own masoretic apparatus in many hundreds of places.
+Its letter-text is not perfect, however, and contradicts its own masoretic apparatus in hundreds of places.
 There are numerous alterations and erasures, and it was suggested by Moshe Goshen-Gottstein that an existing text not following ben Asher's rules was heavily amended so as to make it conform to these rules.

+According to several colophons, the patron and likely first owner of manuscript was Mevorach ben Yosef ha-Kohen, about whom no further information is known.
+On folio 1 recto, a note records that the manuscript was sold in 1134 in Fustat (Old Cairo) to Mazliach ha-Kohen, who was the head of the yeshiva Geon Yaakov.

 The codex is now preserved in the National Library of Russia, accessioned as "Firkovich B 19 A".
-Its former owner, the Crimean Karaite collector Abraham Firkovich, left no indication in his writings where he had acquired the codex, which was taken to Odessa in 1838 and later transferred to the Imperial Library in St Petersburg.
+Its former owner, the Crimean Karaite collector Abraham Firkovich, left no indication in his writings where he had acquired the codex, which was taken to Odessa, in the Russian Empire, in 1838 and later transferred to the Imperial Library in St Petersburg.

 Modern editions

 Biblia Hebraica

 In 1935, the Leningrad Codex was lent to the Old Testament Seminar of the University of Leipzig for two years while Paul E. Kahle supervised its transcription for the Hebrew text of the third edition of Biblia Hebraica (BHK), published in Stuttgart, 1937.
 The codex was also used for Biblia Hebraica Stuttgartensia (BHS) in 1977, and is being used for Biblia Hebraica Quinta (BHQ).

 As an original work by Tiberian masoretes, the Leningrad Codex was older by several centuries than the other Hebrew manuscripts which had been used for all previous editions of printed Hebrew bibles until Biblia Hebraica.

-The Westminster Leningrad Codex is a digital version of the Leningrad Codex maintained by the J. Alan Groves Center for Advanced Biblical Research at the Westminster Theological Seminary.
-This is a verified version of the Michigan-Claremont text, transcribed from BHS at the University of Michigan in 1981-1982 under the direction of H. Van Dyke Parunak (of the University of Michigan) and Richard E. Whitaker (of the Institute for Antiquity and Christianity, Claremont Graduate University) with funding from the Packard Foundation and the University of Michigan, with further proofreading and corrections.
+The Westminster Leningrad Codex is a digital version of the Leningrad Codex maintained by the J. Alan Groves Center for Advanced Biblical Research.
+This is a verified version of the Michigan-Claremont text, transcribed from BHS at the University of Michigan in 1981–1982 under the direction of H. Van Dyke Parunak (of the University of Michigan) and Richard E. Whitaker (of the Institute for Antiquity and Christianity, Claremont Graduate University) with funding from the Packard Foundation and the University of Michigan, with further proofreading and corrections.
 The version includes transcription notes and tools for analyzing syntax.